 - how you travelled, i.e., car, walking, bus, train etc.

-The interviewer will also collect other generic information about you/other household members.
-Go to the question why we need details of everyone in your household.
+The interviewer will also collect other generic information about you and other household members.
+Go to the next question "Why do you need details of everyone in my household?".

 Why do you need details of everyone in my household?

 Different people travel in different ways, even within the same household.
 To get a good picture of the travel by people in your area, the survey needs to get answers from all types of households and people within the household.